AnmarAl-Adly/PINNs_FOR_SHM/README.md

 ### Questions about the study

-Email Anmar at aa1224@exeter.ac.uk .
+Email Anmar Al-Adly at aa1224@exeter.ac.uk .

 ## License